Skip to content

 http env("HTTP_FIXTURE_URL"), body=this

-Run the harness in update mode so it records the HTTP response next to the test.
+Run the harness in update mode to record the expected output:

 Terminal window